Ashish5692/netflix-gpt/README.md

 - GPT Search Bar Feature - Keeping data inside store that is whether gpt search is active or normal browser is active
 - Storing Language Data Inside Redux Store.
 - Multi- Language Feature Inside the App
+- Pusinh the searched movie data to store.

 --------
 # Features